 Balancing your dog diet is a challenge since over 56% of dogs are obese giving your dog too many dog treats can be a hindrance.
 Dog treats in moderation keep your dog happy and healthy and it can also be used as a training aid teaching them new tricks.
 Dog treats are an essential part of your dog’s development and can be used to strengthen your bonds between you and your pet.

 Crunchy dog treats are the ones your find in your local convenience store and supermarket because they have a long shelf life are cost effective.
 Dog biscuits and crunchy treats also have the widest selection of flavors, textures and shapes to keep your dog tails wagging.
 This helps your dog even if they are a picky eater enjoy the treats they crave when they are being a good boy.
 Having staple flavors like bacon, beef, and chicken treats are a staple but having exotic and festive flavors like pumpkin, bison and lamb dog treats adds a new layer of flavors for your dog to try.
+They're fun for snacking and some are even human grade and some are freshly baked.
+We also carry an assortment of holiday dog biscuits and more.
+Feel free to check out our shop to see what we have to offer.

 Your dog likes to gnaw and chew instead of punishing them for what they do in the wild give your dog something to enjoy!
 Bully sticks and natural dog chews are a great way to keep your dog busy for hours.
 Since bully sticks are made with natural ingredients you don’t have to worry about your dog digesting pieces.
 Natural chews also have the benefits of most dog treats without the preservatives which equals a healthier and happier pup.
 Bully sticks and natural chews combine the best parts of dog treats and dog toys into one category.
 Plus, you don’t have to worry about the mess since your dog will likely eat the pieces he rips off.